-Now all we have of them is that photograph, and a surname.
+Now all we have of them is a glass negative, and a surname.
 But who were they?
 What happened to them in the war?
 Do they have descendants still alive?

 We want to discover the identity of these men, and of the loved ones photographed with them.